Cordyceps is a predatory fungus and a medicinal powerhouse that features prominently in ancient traditions.

 ATP is produced by our mitochondria and is the powerhouse of our cells.
 Cordyceps enhancing ATP production has profound implications not just for athletic performance, but for immune functioning and aging, as well as for any number of diseases of modern civilization.

-While more research is needed, it appears that cordyceps can indeed boost exercise performance in healthy adults.
+While more research is needed, it appears that cordyceps can indeed boost energy and exercise performance in healthy adults.

 When it comes to fighting inflammation, cordyceps mushrooms have been a staple in traditional Chinese medicine.
-Although most of the studies on the effect of cordyceps fungus on immune functioning and inflammation are done on mice, they show promising results.
+Although most of the studies on the effect of cordyceps fungus on inflammation and immune functioning are done on mice, they show promising results.

 Scientific evidence suggests that cordyceps cultured mycelia and fruit bodies are high in antioxidants.
 The cordyceps mycelia can stabilize free radicals in the body.
 Additionally, both mycelia and fruit bodies have anti-inflammatory properties.